 Literature and theme

-The world in this year's reading books
+Dreams and longing in this year's read-aloud books

 In this year's read-aloud books, dreams and longing are central themes.
 During Kura dawn, the children will read the Pearl Fisherman by Karin Erlandsson.
 In this book, which has been nominated for the Nordic Council Children and Young People's Literature Prize, we get to follow Miranda in the hunt for the eye gemstone.
 According to legend, whoever finds this gem will never have to long for anything again.

 For Evening dusk, the chosen book is Katrina by Sally Salminen.
 In this classic, we get to know the young Katrina who is lured into marriage by a poor sailor who promises her an affluent life on Åland.
 When Katrina accompanies him to the Åland he has described so beautifully, the reality turns out to be much less romantic.
 The story of Katrina's life is a strong depiction of a woman's fate that over the years has been read and loved by many.

 This year, the selected books are from Åland, to draw attention to the centenary celebrations of Åland's self-government.
 The anniversary year begins on June 9 2021 and lasts for an entire year.
 During week 46, Nordic Literature Week will be part of the celebrations, as books and authors related to Åland will be read in and outside of the Nordic region.

 As usual, Nordic Literature Week is held in November, when it is at its darkest in our countries.
 The basic idea behind Nordic Literature Week is simple: to light a candle and read a book together.
 We hope that this year's literature week will create engagement among the audience and attract continued activities in connection with the reading aloud events.